hermonochy/QuizMaster/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Some issue with the program
+about: Some bug in the program
 title: ''
 labels: bug
 assignees: ''